amalprasadtrivedi/Kalindri-Gyan/README.md

    npm start

 ### License:
-- ****:You can now copy and paste this into your `README.md` file, and it will render with properly numbered sections.
+- You can now copy and paste this into your `README.md` file, and it will render with properly numbered sections.